This is intended as a short introduction to netCDF data. The complete netCDF documentation can be found on the UNIDATA web site.

 - several graphics packages support netCDF input, making it very easy to display and analyse netCDF datasets.
 For instance FERRET and UVCDAT provide both command line and graphical user interfaces for displaying and analysing gridded data.

 - netCDF is completely and methodically documented in UNIDATA's NetCDF User's Guide.

 - several groups have defined conventions for netCDF files, to enable the exchange of data.
 CEDA has adopted the Climate and Forecasting (CF) conventions for netCDF data.

 NetCDF and CF conventions

 CEDA supports and strongly recommends the compliance with the Climate and Forecast (CF) Metadata Convention.

-CEDA provides Information on the CF Convention, illustrated by some examples.
+CEDA provides an Introduction to the CF Convention, illustrated by some examples.

 What's in a netCDF file?